fylgja/site/src/features/darkmode.md

 _Depending on what theme your using._

-For this we made a small CSS rule for dark mode.
-And added a small bit of JS to toggle the state.
+For this we made a small CSS rule for dark mode, and added a small bit of JS to toggle the state.

-If the user prefers a specific mode over the system default one.
+So a user can pick a prefer a specific mode over the system default one.

 <details class="faq-panel"><summary>Sample from our site</summary>